Cameroon travel guide

 The FCO advise against all but essential travel to:

-- the city of Bamenda in North West region
+- the town of Mamfe in the South West region

-- the city of Buea in the South West region
+- the city of Bamenda in the North West region

 - the rest of North and Adamawa regions